Developer: Sonic Team Publisher: Sega Release: 05/28/98 Genre: Action

 The graphical glitches and such do affect the gameplay unfortunately.
 The camera will fight you at every turn and is functional at best.
 The viewing distance is low, making it easy to get lost or turned around.
 In this game speed is of the essence, making the navigation issues that much worse.
 The controls are sluggish, and become worse as the frame rate drops.
 Playing with the d-pad and not the analog controller is an exercise in frustration.
 This is a game that is begging for dual analog controls.
 The game is still playable in spite of these flaws but you will wonder what could have been constantly.

 In every mission there is an overall blaze level that ticks higher.
 Putting out fires and saving civilians will reduce it temporarily but it is an ever present threat.
 Every twenty percent rocks the level with a series of explosions that permanently raises the limit.
 Once it hits 100% you won’t die immediately but the constant explosions will equal death.
 The blaze level will light a fire under your ass to keep moving, not just to keep it under control but also to earn a higher grade.
-Like Nights your overall performance is graded in a few categories although it doesn’t affect your progress.
+Like Nights they grade your overall performance in a few categories although it does not affect your progress.

 Although Burning Rangers only has four missions each is absolutely massive.
 There is no map but team leader Chris will guide you to your current objective.
-There is plenty of time to wander off and explore provided you keep the blaze level under control.
-Unfortunately the only thing you’ll find for your trouble are more civilians to save.
-While it is nice to read the e-mails from people you’ve rescued some bonus features would have been cool.
+There is plenty of time to wander off and explore if you keep the blaze level under control.
+Unfortunately the only thing you find for your trouble are more civilians to save.
+While it is nice to read the e-mails from people you have rescued some bonus features would have been cool.

-The amount of variety packed into these four levels is incredible and compelling in spite of the game’s flaws.
+The amount of variety they pack into these four levels is incredible and compelling in spite of the game’s flaws.
 Even the few boss battles are cool if a little confusing.
-But it still can’t get around the fact that the game could have used a little more content.
+But it still cannot get around the fact that the game could use a little more content.
 The only extras you get are a level randomizer and the ability to play as the other Burning Rangers if you save the members of Sonic Team.
-Even another mission or two would have been enough to put it over the top.
+Another mission or two would have been enough to put it over the top.

 In Closing